-As of September 30, 2023, we had \$184.8 million in cash and cash equivalents and marketable securities.
-Based on current business plans, we believe that our current cash and cash equivalents and marketable securities will provide sufficient funds to enable us to meet our obligations for at least the next 12 months from the date of this report.
-Our future capital requirements and the period for which we expect our existing resources to support our operations may vary significantly from what we expect.
+As of March 31, 2024 we had \$141.6 million in cash and cash equivalents and marketable securities.
+Based on current business plans, we believe that our current cash and cash equivalents and marketable securities will provide sufficient funds to enable us to meet our obligations for at least the next 12 months from the date of this Quarterly Report on Form 10-Q. Our future capital requirements and the period for which we expect our existing resources to support our operations may vary significantly from what we expect.
 Our monthly spending levels vary based on new and ongoing research and development and other corporate activities.
 Because of the numerous risks and uncertainties associated with the development and commercialization of our current and potential future drug candidates and the extent to which we may enter into collaborations with third parties to participate in their development and commercialization, we are unable to estimate the amounts of increased capital outlays and operating expenditures associated with our current and anticipated preclinical studies, clinical trials and any approved marketing and commercialization activities.
 The timing and amount of our operating expenditures will depend largely on:

-- the timing and progress of preclinical and clinical development activities; - the timing and progress of the advancement of our drug discovery and development engine; - the price and pricing structure that we are able to obtain from our third-party contract manufactures to manufacture our preclinical study and clinical trial materials and supplies; - the number and scope of preclinical and clinical programs we decide to pursue; - our ability to maintain our current licenses, collaboration and research and development programs, including the continued agreement of Merck to supply pembrolizumab to us for use in our clinical trials; - our ability to establish new collaborations; - the progress of the development efforts of parties with whom we may in the future enter into collaboration and research and development agreements; - the costs involved in obtaining, maintaining, enforcing and defending patents and other intellectual property rights; - the cost and timing of regulatory approvals; and - our efforts to enhance operational systems, secure sufficient laboratory space and hire additional personnel, including personnel to support development of our drug candidates and satisfy our obligations as a public company.
+- the timing and progress of preclinical and clinical development activities; - the timing and progress of the advancement of our drug discovery and development engine, including our ability to satisfactorily address the issues resulting in the clinical holds in a timely manner or at all; - the price and pricing structure that we are able to obtain from our third-party contract manufacturers to manufacture our preclinical study and clinical trial materials and supplies; - the number and scope of preclinical and clinical programs we decide to pursue; - our ability to maintain our current licenses, collaboration and research and development programs, including the continued agreement of Merck to supply pembrolizumab to us for use in our clinical trials; - our ability to establish new collaborations; - the progress of the development efforts of parties with whom we may in the future enter into collaboration and research and development agreements; - the costs involved in obtaining, maintaining, enforcing and defending patents and other intellectual property rights; - the cost and timing of regulatory approvals; and - our efforts to enhance operational systems, secure sufficient laboratory space and hire additional personnel, including personnel to support development of our drug candidates and satisfy our obligations as a public company.